Cocaine in the Netherlands is available, semi-popular, and relatively affordable.

 “People are cutting their stuff more and more.
 The quality has just gone downhill.
 And sometimes I sell flour or baking powder.”

-There are a few Dutch slang words for cocaine of course, other words for cocaine in Dutch include (and feel welcome to add to these in the comments): soz/sos, kabouterpost, witte motor, wit brood, Colombiaans marcheerpoeder, neus poederen, nakkie, lijntje, sleuteltje etc.
+There are a few Dutch slang words for cocaine of course, other words for cocaine in Dutch include: soz/sos, kabouterpost, witte motor, wit brood, Colombiaans marcheerpoeder, neus poederen, nakkie, lijntje, sleuteltje etc.

 Other general colloquialisms include coke, coca, snow, blow, charlie sheen, nose whiskey, powder